JunweiLiang/Object_Detection_Tracking/README.md

   year={2019},
   organization={IEEE}
 }
-@article{changmmvg,
-  title={MMVG-INF-Etrol@ TRECVID 2019: Activities in Extended Video}, author={Chang, Xiaojun and Liu, Wenhe and Huang, Po-Yao and Li, Changlin and Zhu, Fengda and Han, Mingfei and Li, Mingjie and Ma, Mengyuan and Hu, Siyi and Kang, Guoliang and others}
-  booktitle={TRECVID 2019 Workshop.
-Gaithersburg, MD, USA},
-  year={2019}
+@inproceedings{liu2020wacv,
+  author = {Liu, Wenhe and Kang, Guoliang and Huang, Po-Yao and Chang, Xiaojun and Qian, Yijun and Liang, Junwei and Gui, Liangke and Wen, Jing and Chen, Peng}, title = {Argus: Efficient Activity Detection System for Extended Video Analysis}, booktitle = {The IEEE Winter Conference on Applications of Computer Vision (WACV) Workshops}, month = {March}, year = {2020}
 }
 ```